elixirschool/elixirschool/lessons/advanced/otp-supervisors.md

 + `:rest_for_one` - Restart the failed process and any process started after it.

 + `:simple_one_for_one` - Best for dynamically attached children.
-Supervisor is required to contain only one child.
+Supervisor spec is required to contain only one child, but this child can be spawned multiple times.
+This strategy is intended to be used when you need to dynamically start and stop supervised children.

 ### Nesting